You have no alerts.

 “I’ll take the sofa,” he said abruptly.
 “You can have this room tonight.”

-“You’re not leaving me alone with his ghost diary,” Ellie said.
+“You’re not leaving me alone with his ghost notebook,” Ellie said.
 “Absolutely not.”

 “The other room, then.”